 After establishing that substantial amounts of money can be made, has been made, and is made by innovators in the complete absence of patents and copyright, the next fundamental doubt is: is that money enough?
-It is true that an innovator can generally earn more with a monopoly than without, so the profits made under competition may not be "enough" and some socially valuable innovations may not occur under competition.
+Quite a rhetorical question for the thousands of innovators that, absent legal monopoly, have nevertheless innovated: the money they expected to make must have been enough to motivate them.
+Not necessarily such a rhetorical question, though, for potential innovators who chose not to innovate and for all those innovators who took advantage of intellectual monopoly in their activity.
+Because it is true that an innovator can generally earn more with a monopoly than without, so the profits made under competition may not be "enough" and some socially valuable innovations may not occur under competition.
 This - in principle - leaves room for government intervention to correct this "market failure."
 Awarding intellectual monopoly is one possible form of intervention.
 Unfortunately, it is an especially pernicious form.

 Economists and decent citizens alike are suspicious of monopoly.
 There are many good reasons for this.
 The traditional economic analysis of monopoly emphasizes the "welfare triangle" - the loss of efficiency due to the fact that monopolies create artificial scarcity in order to garner a higher price.
 More recent economic analysis emphasizes "x-inefficiency" - that monopolies use inefficient and excessively costly methods of production.
-The political economy literature emphasizes the rent-seeking nature of monopoly, especially of government mandated monopoly: monopolies distort the political system by purchasing favorite treatment at the expense of everyone else.
+The political economy literature emphasizes the rent-seeking nature of monopoly, especially of government mandated monopoly: monopolies distort the political system by purchasing favorite treatment at the expense of everyone else, thereby wasting away a substantial fraction of the social surplus.

 There is yet another reason to be wary of monopolies - in order to transfer wealth away from the rest of society and toward themselves they must prevent entry.
 The easiest way to achieve this is to stifle innovation.
 This blocks productivity growth thereby reducing overall prosperity.
-It is a different and arguably more pernicious, source of social inefficiency than the previous three as it operates "invisibly:" how much innovation and productivity growth could have taken place in the software industry if Microsoft had not succeeded in stifling innovation, is very hard to quantify and even imagine.
-This form of inefficiency is clearly specific to the kind of monopoly power patents and copyright bring about.
+It is a different and arguably more pernicious source of social inefficiency than the previous three as it operates "invisibly:" how much innovation and productivity growth could have taken place in the software industry if Microsoft had not succeeded in stifling innovation, is very hard to imagine, let alone quantify.
+This form of inefficiency is specific to the kind of monopoly power patents and copyright bring about.
 Being its "discoverers" we will christen it "IP-inefficiency" and illustrate its working by means of a few significant examples.
-The theory of why it comes about is rather simple: monopolists are willing and capable to do anything legally and technically feasible to retain their monopoly profits.
-Later in the book we talk about the Schumpeterian model of "dynamic efficiency" via "creative destruction".
-The latter dreams of a continuous flow of innovation due to new entrants overtaking incumbents and becoming monopolists untils new innovators quickly take their place.
+The theory of why it comes about is rather simple: like every profit maximizing entrepreneur, monopolists are willing and capable of doing anything legally and technically feasible to retain their monopoly profits.

+Later in the book we talk about the Schumpeterian model of "dynamic efficiency" via "creative destruction."
+The latter dreams of a continuous flow of innovation due to new entrants overtaking incumbents and becoming monopolists until new innovators quickly take their place.
 In this theory, new entrants work like mad to innovate, drawn by the enormous monopoly profits they will make.
 Our simple observation is that, by the same token, monopolists will also work like mad to retain their enormous monopoly profits.
 There is one small difference between incumbents and outsiders: the formers are bigger, richer, stronger and way better "connected."
 David may have won once in the far past, but Goliath tends to win a lot more frequently these days.
-Hence, IPinefficiency.
+Hence, IP-inefficiency.